CenterForDigitalHumanities/TPEN3/pages/callback.md

 permalink: /callback/
 modules: [/assets/js/callback.js]
 ---

-You will be logged out and redirected
+You have been logged out.
+What would you like to do next?